UUP 'fundamentally wrong' in their response to Windsor Framework, insists TUV

-UUP 'fundamentally wrong' in their response to Windsor Framework, insists TUV leader Jim Allister
+UUP 'fundamentally wrong' in their 'disappointing, if not entirely surprising' response to Windsor Framework, insists TUV leader Jim Allister

+The UUP's response to the Windsor Framework is "disappointing, if not entirely surprising", according to TUV leader Jim Allister.

 Earlier today, Ulster Unionist Party leader Doug Beattie said while further reforms are necessary, the Windsor Framework represents an important stepping stone in resolving Brexit trading relationships.